Affiliate links on Android Authority may earn us a commission. Learn more.

 How long does the Apple Watch battery last?

 As modern smartwatches grow more complex and sensor-heavy, battery life is naturally the limiting factor.
 While several device makers have found ways to extend battery life by opting for less complex screens, fewer sensors, and software trickery, other smartwatch companies have focused on upping charging speeds.
 Apple falls into the latter category, with the Series 7 boasting much faster top-ups than its predecessor.
-But how long do the Apple Watch Series 8, Apple Watch SE 2, Apple Watch Ultra, and other devices’ batteries last?
+But how long does the Apple Watch battery last?
+Let’s take a look.

 QUICK ANSWER

-According to Apple, the Apple Watch Series 8 has an “all-day battery" good enough for up to 18 hours between charges.
-The Apple Watch Ultra should last up to 36 hours on a single charge, while the Watch SE 2 should also endure 18 hours per charge.
+According to Apple, the Apple Watch Series 8 and Series 9 have an "all-day battery" good enough for up to 18 hours between charges.
+The Apple Watch Ultra and Ultra 2 should last up to 36 hours on a single charge, while the Watch SE 2 should also endure 18 hours per charge.
+However, in our experience, Apple's wearables largely outlast the estimated figures provided.

 JUMP TO KEY SECTIONS